DevMark006/DevMark006/README.md

 ###

-<h3 align="center">About me</h3>
+<h3 align="center">About</h3>

 ###

-<p align="center">I have experience in full-stack development and have work on personal projects such as weather tracking site and product landing page.</p>
+<p align="center">I recently graduated with a degree in Information Technology and am currently focusing on web development.
+I'm actively working on personal projects to sharpen my skills and expand my knowledge.
+I have experience in full-stack development, utilizing various technologies.</p>

 ###